 Gather the ingredients.

 Reserve 12 tablespoons of melted butter for serving and pour the rest into a shallow dish.

 Sprinkle Cajun blackening spices on both sides.

 Place into the skillet and cook for 2 to 3 minutes or until the bottom is almost black but not burned.

 Carefully flip so fillets do not break.

-Pour about a teaspoon of butter on the cooked side and continue cooking about 2 to 3 minutes or until fillet is finished (internal temperature of 150 F).
+Pour about a teaspoon of butter on the cooked side and continue cooking about 2 to 3 minutes or until the fillet is finished (internal temperature of 150 F).

 Remove fish from pan and place onto a large platter or individual plates.
 Serve immediately with the reserved butter for dipping.

 - It's best to cook about 2 fillets at a time (but don't overcrowd the pan).
 Wipe the skillet clean between each batch of fillets and keep the temperature nice and hot.